MartinWeindel/presto-kudu/README.md

 The [Presto](https://prestodb.io/) Kudu connector allows querying, inserting and deleting data in [Apache Kudu](https://kudu.apache.org/)

 ## Compatibility
-The connector is compatible with Kudu version 1.4.0 and 1.5.0, and Presto version 0.189.
+The connector is compatible with Kudu version 1.4.0 and 1.5.0, and Presto version 0.190.

-*Please note*: Presto versions >= 0.190 is not yet supported because of incompatible changes in SPI.

 Support for older Presto versions see [release history](https://github.com/MartinWeindel/presto-kudu/wiki/Release-History)